busrayatlav/fake-news-detection/README.md

-# End-to-End Fake News Detection System
+# Fake News Detection System

 ## Overview
 This project implements an end-to-end fake news detection system using Python.
 It combines machine learning for detecting fake news with a user-friendly web interface built using the **Streamlit** library.
 The system can classify news headlines as fake or real in real time, making it an excellent example of an applied machine learning project.